acrist01/poke-api/README.md

 Installation and testing
 ------------------------
 In order to run this project locally, you need to have docker installed.
-Find more [here](https://www.docker.com/get-started)
+Find more [here](https://www.docker.com/get-started) Also, you would require the .env file in the `app` directory.

 1. Setup project locally
     - open up your terminal window(or GitBash if running on Windows)